FabioFiuza/scrollable_clean_calendar/README.md

 # Scrollable clean calendar

-A clean widget calendar with vertical scroll, locale, and range selection date.
+A clean calendar widget with vertical scroll, locale, and range selection date.

 ## Instalation

-Add `scrollable_clean_calendar: 0.2.0` in your `pubspec.yaml`.
+Add `scrollable_clean_calendar: 0.3.0` in your `pubspec.yaml`.

 ## Locale